dauwhe/zero-labs/web-publications-explainer.md

 ## The State of the Art

-We've drawn inspiration from Jeremy Keith's [Resilient Web Design](https://resilientwebdesign.com).
+We’ve drawn inspiration from Jeremy Keith’s [Resilient Web Design](https://resilientwebdesign.com).
 This book is a beautiful example of a "bookish" experience on the web now, with good use of link relations, simple design, and beautifully clear, semantic HTML.
 The subject of the book is also on-topic.